New Atlantic Charter

-The New Atlantic Charter is an agreement that was signed by the Prime Minister of the United Kingdom Boris Johnson and the President of the United States Joe Biden on 10 June 2021.
+The New Atlantic Charter is a bilateral agreement that was signed by Prime Minister Boris Johnson of the United Kingdom and President Joe Biden of the United States on 10 June 2021.
 The agreement was signed at the first face-to-face meeting between Johnson and Biden at the 2021 G7 Summit in Cornwall, England.

-The agreement is a new version of the Atlantic Charter, declared by British Prime Minister Winston Churchill and American President Franklin D. Roosevelt in 1941.
+The agreement is a new version of the Atlantic Charter, declared by British prime minister Winston Churchill and American president Franklin D. Roosevelt in 1941.
 The meeting at which the agreement was declared was used to redefine the Western alliance.

 Background

-The original Atlantic Charter is an agreement that was issued by Winston Churchill and Franklin D. Roosevelt in 1941.
+The original Atlantic Charter is an agreement that was issued by Winston Churchill and Franklin D. Roosevelt in August 1941.
 It was a declaration of a Western commitment to democracy and territorial integrity, months before the US entered World War II.
 The original charter affirmed that the US and UK sought no territorial gains, that all people had a right to self-determination, territorial adjustments must be in accord with the peoples concerned, trade barriers should be lowered, and there should be a disarmament after the war.

 The new agreement was signed at the 2021 G7 summit in Cornwall at the first face-to-face meeting between Joe Biden and Boris Johnson since Joe Biden took office.
 Joe Biden "affirmed the Special Relationship between our people and renewed our commitment to defending the enduring democratic values that both our nations share".
 The New Atlantic Charter also reaffirmed "the commitments and aspirations set out eighty years ago," while also addressing the "new challenges" of the 21st century.